TomAveyard/SLRE/README.md

 Tools to help in the preliminary systems level design of liquid rocket engines

-Note: main branch cycle analysis code was a workaround, and is going to be depreceated in favour of a more generalised analysis method very soon with very large changes

 Please see Roadmap: https://trello.com/invite/b/ggmVsmHZ/e12b9fa45032be39d1646497120369d0/propsim-roadmap

 Not recommended to install at this point in time, due to numerous requirements, some of which require a lengthy install process, and a lack of a requirements.txt.